 These areas need not – and should not – be managed exactly as per Mai Po; there can be more “freedom” here, maybe with more fun activities.
 Wildlife less “cossetted”, yet habitats safeguarded, and improved.

-Might it be worthwhile connecting fishponds together to create larger lakes, hoping to attract Great Crested Grebes and more?
-Areas of lilies, where Pheasant-tailed Jacanas might nest; swampy places for snipe, nesting Great Snipe?
+Might it be worthwhile connecting fishponds together, to create larger lakes with deeper middle areas along with islands, hoping to attract more Tufted Duck, Great Crested Grebes and more?
+Areas of lilies, where Pheasant-tailed Jacanas might nest; swampy places for snipe, nesting Painted Snipe?
 What else could be done?

 As to activities, in the afore-mentioned Handbook: